 - Use a pager – Whether to include pagination for this view.

-- Create a menu link — We’ve covered this earlier in the part of the tutorial on Drupal menus.
-Just don’t forget to pick your main navigation from and configure a link title (may we suggest Blog?).
+- Create a menu link – Don’t forget to pick your main navigation and configure a link title (may we suggest Blog?).

-Hit Save and edit and then you should find your newly created blog on the front end of your page.
+Hit Save and edit and then you should find your newly created blog on the front end of your site.

-If you ever want to make changes to or get rid of any of the pages or articles you have created, there’s nothing easier than that.
-Simply go to the Content menu to see a list of all content on your site.
+If you ever want to make changes to or get rid of any of the pages or articles you have created, simply go to the Content menu to see a list of all content on your site.

 If you have a lot of it, use the filter options at the top to find what you are looking for by title, content type, publishing status, or language.